 48 cc two-cycle engine

 Cruise control feature

 The cruise control relieves stress in your hands

 Fuel tank is in an awkward spot, can be tricky to fill

 It emits a lot of noise

-If you hate mixing a 50:1 to 20:1 oil and fuel mixture in 2-cycle engines, then 4-cycle engines would be ideal for you.
-Although they guzzle up more fuel, 4-cycle engines like the Troy-Bilt TB4BP’s engine typically have much more powerful airflow and torque.
-The JumpStart technology in this engine means that you won’t have to pull a cord to start.
-However, this is sold separately.
+If you hate mixing a 50:1 to 20:1 oil and fuel mixture in 2-cycle engines, then 4-cycle engines are ideal for you.
+Although they guzzle up more fuel, 4-cycle engines like the Troy-Bilt TB4BP’s engine typically have more powerful airflow and torque.
+The JumpStart technology in this engine means you won’t have to pull a cord to start.
+The downside?
+This is sold separately.

 32cc 4-cycle engine